ceos-org/stac-collection-and-granule-discovery-best-practices/5-granule-metadata.md

 - how to encode cloud-native access (zarr, COG) in STAC item.
 - how to encode different resource access methods e.g. http download link or S3 location url
 - how/when to use the asset alternate links extension?
+- Recommendation to properly link to all (raster) assets in an EO product.
+(VITO)